danielsaidi/PresentationKit/Sources/PresentationKit/PresentationKit.docc/Getting-Started-Article.md

 }
 ```

-This will ensure that the registered model is presented in the way we specify.
 You can omit any builder that you're not going to use.
-For instance, you don't have to provide an alert content builder if you don't intend to present your model in an alert.
+For instance, you don't have to provide an alert content if you won't alert the type.

-The presentation will inject observable presentation contexts into the environment.
-We can use these contexts to present model values from anywhere within our app:
+The presentation will inject presentation contexts into the environment, which we can use to present values from anywhere in the app:

 ```swift
 struct ContentView: View {